coherent-research/mts-documentation/mts-actions-api-spec.md

 ```
 ## meter-configure command

-The meter-configure command is used to upload a configureation file to a meter.
+The meter-configure command is used to upload a configuration file to a meter.
 The contents of the file must be included in one of 2 formats: text or binary-base64.

-A unique Test Id will be returned which can be used query the test status.
+A unique Request Id will be returned which can be used query the status.

 For meters that expect a configuration file to be in a text format the contentsType should
 be set to **text**.
 All control characters in the text **must** be escaped using the \ character and sent as a two-character sequences, e.g. a new line must appear as \\n and a carriage return as \\r.
 A \ character must also be escaped and appear as \\\\.
 For more information see chapter 2.5 of [RFC 4627][1].